mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 The use of the screen as a link to the aliens helps justify moving participants and stopping all activity.

-The simple clustering of participants so they were side by side and talking to a disembodied audience via a computer seemed to destress the feedback process.
+The simple clustering of participants so they were side by side and talking to a disembodied audience via a computer seemed to make the feedback process less daunting for students.
 One of the younger participants Richie is participating on the margins but clearly following proceedings as his facial reactions to ongoing contents of feedback.
+He later participates more actively than in previous feedback sessions.

 Even participants that were initially reluctant to share back and had never shared back publicly before in sessions, chipped in after other family member starting the process for them.